 Yahshua said He would partake of the Passover again with His resurrected disciples in the Kingdom, Matthew 26:29: “But I say unto you, I will not drink henceforth of this fruit of the vine, until that day when I drink it new with you in My Father’s kingdom” (see Mark 14:25, Luke 22:18).

 These undeniable facts should leave us without any question that the Passover is ongoing and is for us today in the New Testament!
 Easter is an erroneous substitute for the true observance of Passover.
 (See more about Easter at the end of this study.)

 The Passover memorial is to be observed in the evening and not in the morning as if for breakfast, as some do with their communion.
 It is to be observed in that month in which green ears of barley appear in the Northern Hemisphere.
 Passover falls in the Hebrew month of Abib, a word meaning “green ears.”
 It is a spring month when green ears form on the barley grain, Exodus 9:31.

 The example of our Savior is that Passover is to be determined by the lunar calendar.
 It is kept shortly after the day begins, which occurs at sunset and not midnight as the custom in the world today.
-(Write for our ministudy, When Does the Scriptural Day Begin?)
+(Read our ministudy, When Does the Scriptural Day Begin?)

 While some contend that Passover should be kept as the thirteenth ends and the fourteenth begins, other maintain that it should be held as the fourteenth ends and the fifteenth begins.
 Let us review the entire picture and see what the Bible itself teaches.
 We must take the Bible for what it says and not force our own interpretation upon the plain statements of Scripture.
 If our traditional practice is proved wrong by the Scriptures, then we must be willing to change.